-The International Association of Insurance Supervisors (IAIS) was established in 1994.
+The International Association of Insurance Supervisors (IAIS) This link will open in a new window was established in 1994.
 Its core objectives are to enhance the supervision of the insurance industry in order to maintain effective, fair, safe and stable insurance markets for the benefit and protection of policyholders, promote the development of well-regulated insurance markets and contribute to global financial stability.

 The IAIS represents insurance regulators and supervisors from more than 200 jurisdictions, accounting for over 97% of premiums written around the world.
 Since 1999, the IAIS has welcomed more than 130 Observers (organizations of insurance professionals) to its membership.